dhis2/dhis2-docs/src/user/configure-metadata.md

 ### Predictions by Data Element Group { #predictions_by_data_element_group }

-You can use a special generator syntax to run a predictor independently for each data element in a data element group.
+You can use a single predictor to operate on all the data elements in a group instead of a different predictor for each data element.
 This can be used, for example, in logistics management when a data element is used for each commodity and a category option combination is used for each count related to that commodity.
-This allows one predictor to operate on all the data elements in a group instead of requiring a different predictor for each data element.

 The syntax is:

 <pre><code>forEach ?de in :DEG:degUid --> main expression</code></pre>